manjugb/player/README.md

 Jenkins:
 --------
-Before running this build to make sure java and maven should be installed under manage jenkins or can be configured local system java and maven using manage jenkins steps
+Before running this build to make sure java and maven should be installed under manage jenkins or can be configured local system java and maven using manage jenkins->Global tool configuration